foreverphoenix/phoenix-fallout/README.md

 # Welcome

-The Phoenix Flavour - Wasteland Edition (or TPF:WE for short) is a Wabbajack mod list for Fallout 4 with an emphasis on enhanced gameplay and visuals while staying true to the original game.
+The Phoenix Flavour - Fallout 4 Edition is a Wabbajack mod list for (hey, you guessed it) Fallout 4 with an emphasis on enhanced gameplay and visuals while staying true to the original game.
 As a vanilla-plus overhaul for a 2015 game, you can expect improved visuals and performance as well as changes to various gameplay mechanics and some new content.

 ## Features